BardicDefense/purple-hack/README.md

 In conditions of reduced visibility, like a thick fog or blizzard, the chance of getting lost increases by 1 (e.g., 2-in-6 becomes 3-in-6), and in darkness by 2.

-If the party has a member with the Fieldcraft feat for that hex's terrain type, the chance of getting lost decreases by 1.
+If the party has a member with the Fieldcraft feat for that hex’s terrain type, the chance of getting lost decreases by 1.

 This check is skipped if the party has a respectable map or knowledgeable guide,